-The fan base was frustrated for a long time.
+The fan base was very frustrated for a long time.

 Hand to God!

-A fan once fired a flare into another section inside the stadium,
+A fan once fired a road flare into another section inside the stadium,

 “Eagles fans often get into fist fights with visiting fans wearing another team’s jersey…”

-Also true!, and…saw a young lawyer – whom shall remain nameless! – wager with other Eagles fans during a game to see which one could throw a snowball from the stands and knock off – former Dallas’ Head Coach – Tom Landry’s hat off the top of his head.
+I witness a young lawyer, personally – who shall remain nameless – wager with other Eagles fans during a game against the Dallas Cowboys to see which one could throw a snowball from the stands and knock off – former Dallas’ Head Coach – Tom Landry’s hat off the top of his head.

 Eagles fans throwing snowballs at San Francisco 49ers fans during a home game